FuzzrNet/Forage/README.md

     - [ ] Data is written to disk at specified path
 - [ ] Files are compressed using zstd dictionary compression
 - [ ] Individual files can be retrieved from storage provider
+- [ ] Files can be removed
+- [ ] Files can be overwritten, with old revisions still retrievable
+- [ ] The number of older revisions can be configured
+- [ ] Embeddable library available, with documentation

 ### 0.1.1